molivil/warnick/README.md

 ### Changes
 - Rewrote the link parser script so Warnick can more readily parse non-standard HTML tags such as &lt;A Href &nbsp;= &nbsp;link.html &nbsp;&gt;
 ### Known bugs
 - Some links may be rarely left out due to their references being non-case sensitive.
-This most commonly happens when original websites were Windows-based, and less commonly with websites with lax redirection rules.
-An example is when downloading www.geocities.com/Area51/1000/, where the website refers to /area51/main.html, and the actual directory where the file resides, is /Area51/main.html.
-The script would make a case-sensitive comparison to see if the directory is the same or not, and rule out /area51/main.html, because it sees it as a different directory.
-From the point of view of Geocities.com, the directories Area51 and area51 are one and the same (aliased).
+See v1.4.2 for more details.

 ## 1.4.4 (2021-05-29)
 ### Changes
 - Added watchdog code to prevent infinite loops.
 Fixes the infinite loop problem.
 ### Known bugs
 - Some links do not parse properly when a page uses non-standard HTML tags.
+- Some links may be rarely left out due to their references being non-case sensitive.
+See v1.4.2 for more details.

 ## 1.4.3 (2021-04-30)
 ### Changes
 - Improved code efficiency.
 - Improved the way Warnick detects odd filenames, so that it won't get hung up when there are non-standard HTML tags, and try downloading something like ALIGN=MIDDLE.
 With some changes the parser script now makes a better attempt at detecting and ignoring links that clearly are not real files.
 ### Known bugs
-- Occasionally Warnick tends to get stuck in an infinite loop with a website.
-If you run into this bug, as a workaround, you can either use it on subdirectories of the site, until the culprit is found, or use a smaller maxdepth value.
-- Some links do not parse properly when a page uses non-standard HTML tags.
+- Same as 1.4.2

 ## 1.4.2
 ### Changes